 If either the bull or cow feels like you will hurt or harm their calf, they can become aggressive to protect them.
 Otherwise, they are friendly creatures that will allow you to get close to them.

 The Scottish Highland breed of cattle is docile and does not get stressed easily.
 This makes them easy to breed, raise, and train without much trouble.
+Another very gentle breed to raise are Brown Swiss cattle.

 The cattle are very smart animals and can actually be trained in many ways that other breeds do not have the capacity for.
 Though they are an animal with horns, they tend to be very easy to work with.